Neck and Arm Pain

 During a cervical fusion, a titanium cage is filled with the bone marrow and placed in the space where the damaged discs once were.
 Next, a titanium plate and screws are placed to secure the cage and afflicted vertebrae.
 They work to secure the bones while they fuse and grow together.
 A fusion can provide instant stability and diminish post-operative pain for a patient.

 The downside to a cervical fusion is that once fused, that segment will never move again.
 Consequently, the disc spaces above and below the fusion will need to work overtime since the range of motion has been altered.
-Studies show that 25% of people who receive a spinal fusion will need a similar operation above or below the previous one within 10 years.
+Studies show that 25% of people who receive a cervical spinal fusion will need a similar operation above or below the previous one within 10 years.
 Recovery from a fusion will also take longer than a disc replacement, upwards of three to four months, to allow the bones proper time to grow together.

 In comparison to disc fusion, disc replacement has several advantages.
 During a consultation with Dr. Johans, patients can expect a comprehensive analysis of which procedure will benefit their goals.
 He will look closely at any imaging and medical history to determine if they are an ideal candidate for disc replacement or fusion.
-During the surgery, Dr. Johans will attempt to make the incision in a less conspicuous area, like a wrinkle.
-With this strategy, many patients note that the incision is no longer visible after six months.

 After the surgery, patients can expect to be discharged the following morning.
 During the overnight stay at one of the several hospitals Dr. Johans has privileges at, including St. Alphonsus and Treasure Valley Hospital (Boise's highest-rated hospital), patients can expect routine check-ins from specialized neuro-nurses.
 They will monitor vital signs and neurological checks to ensure recovery is progressing and no function has been lost.
 Ice packs and appropriate medications will be available to provide the highest level of patient comfort.